xma711/notebook/iot/wsn/README.md

 6lowpan --> scale across large network infrastructure with mobility.
 6lowpan architecture is made up of low-power wireless area networks, which are connected to other ip networks thru edge routers.
-Edge routers play an important role of handling 6lowpan compression and neighbordiscovery and also the transparent mapping of the full ipv6 and the lopan ipv6 format.
+Edge routers play an important role of handling 6lowpan compression and neighbor discovery and also the transparent mapping of the full IPv6 and the lowpan IPv6 format.

 Another high level protocol is CoAP, a bit like the light weight http.
-(however, i think it is too high level and has nothing to do with making the wsns more connected..)
+(however, i think it is too high level and has nothing to do with making the WSNs more connected..)